AadeshThoppae/AI-Learning-Companion/README.md

 ## AI Tools Usage
 ### Tools Used
 * ChatGPT & Gemini - for code explanations, debugging help and drafting JavaDoc and JSDoc.
 * Github Copilot - for inline code suggestions and autocomplete on the frontend.
+Copilot was also used to generate draft summaries for pull requests and to request minor code review suggestions directly in GitHub.

 #### Representable Prompts and Reflections
 ##### Prompt 1: